 EXTERNAL FACTORS TESTING - Mobile device applications must also contend with interactions and interruptions from other device features like various network connection types, SD cards, phone calls, and assorted device settings.

 FRONT-END TESTING/GUI TESTING/USER INTERFACE (UI) TESTING - Front-end testing is testing the Graphical User Interface (GUI), functionality, and usability of a website or application.
 It tests everything that is visible to the users.

 FUNCTIONAL TESTING - Functional testing is conducted to ensure that the application meets all the specified requirements, all its features are responsive, and it serves the end-user as expected.
-Identifying who are the target end-users and which purpose does the application serves is a prerequisite for any type of functional testing.
+Identifying who the target end-users are and which purpose the application serves are prerequisites for any type of functional testing.
 Read more here.